 Instead of sharing the agenda via an invite or right at the start of a meeting, create a shared document that can be updated before each meeting.
 The shared doc can contain a reusable outline that gets fleshed out each week.
 Encourage team members to add items, questions and review the agenda prior to the meeting.
 This method is an excellent way to ensure your virtual meetings are productive.

 This same idea extends to working sessions.
 If you’re in a hybrid environment, you may find it’s difficult to ensure everyone has the same level of visibility.
 Instead of leaving your remote employees out of the brainstorming process , bring them in with a remote collaboration tool.
-With an interactive whiteboard, your team can annotate, edit, comment, conceptualize, and more.
+With an interactive smart board , your team can annotate, edit, comment, conceptualize, and more.
 No matter where your employees are located, they can work together as productively as if they were in person.

 Vibe’s interactive whiteboard was designed with remote teams in mind.
 Whether you’re brainstorming on a new project or working on a go-to-market plan, you’ll love being able to take collaboration to new heights.

 Want to see what Vibe could do for your team?
 Get a free, no-strings-attached demo .
 And learn even more about the future of remote collaboration in our State of Remote Collaboration Report for 2021 .